Policy for subdomain requests for imperial.ac.uk

 Requests for <subdomain name>.imperial.ac.uk subdomains are reviewed by your Faculty Web Officer in relation to this policy, before being passed to the Digital team in Communications and Public Affairs for approval.
 Where an exception to the policy is being requested, it will be passed to the Head of Digital for final approval.
 Upon approval, the request is sent to Change Management in ICT for implementation.

 Requesting a subdomain1.
-All requests for subdomains are made using the Web exception form and following the Website domain and hosting requests process.
+All requests for subdomains are made using the Request a website (non T4), domain, URL or hosting space form and following the Website domain and hosting requests process.

 2. The form details all the information required including the business case for the subdomain, what you would like it to be named and where it should resolve to (usually a domain or IP address).